Management Policy / Management Strategy

 • Regular IT security training and educational campaigns for the Group’s officers and employees

-• Establishment of a mechanism that prevents data from being stored on information devices by utilizing a virtual desktop infrastructure, thereby reducing the impact in the event of device loss or theft Establishment of a mechanism to isolate devices from the network in the event of infection with a computer virus to prevent the spread of infection
+Establishment of a mechanism to immediately isolate devices in the event of infection with a computer virus to prevent the spread of infection

 • Diversification of risk by installing servers for information systems in two locations in Japan and constantly synchronizing the data so that even if one server is damaged by a disaster, the other server can ensure business continuity